Annual Jazz Festival 2026

 Buttonwood Nature Center presents our 35th annual jazz festival, which continues to spotlight top professional artists each year that light up the outdoor stage with hot summer jazz.

-As always, admission is free.
+As always, admission is FREE.
 We are back at the same great location this year, The Wharf (10141 Wharf Road, Waynesboro, PA).

-Paul Bollenback (guitar) –Bollenback started his music career in 1981, and has performed as a sideman with a wide range of jazz luminaries, including artists as diverse as Stanley Turrentine, Jeff “Tain” Watts, Steve Gadd, Gary Bartz, David “Fathead” Newman, Terri-Lyne Carrington, Joe Locke, Jack McDuff, James Moody, Jim Snidero, Charlie Byrd, Herb Ellis, Paul Bley, Geoffrey Keezer, Mike LeDonne, Carol Sloane, Gary Thomas, Grady Tate, and in the group East Meets Jazz with the renowned tabla virtuoso Sandip Burman, to name a few.
+Paul Bollenback (guitar) Bollenback started his music career in 1981, and has performed as a sideman with a wide range of jazz luminaries, including artists as diverse as Stanley Turrentine, Jeff “Tain” Watts, Steve Gadd, Gary Bartz, David “Fathead” Newman, Terri-Lyne Carrington, Joe Locke, Jack McDuff, James Moody, Jim Snidero, Charlie Byrd, Herb Ellis, Paul Bley, Geoffrey Keezer, Mike LeDonne, Carol Sloane, Gary Thomas, Grady Tate, and in the group East Meets Jazz with the renowned tabla virtuoso Sandip Burman, to name just a few.
 He is known for his versatility, and also for an influential 20-year stint with jazz organist Joey DeFrancesco.
-Bollenback performs on over 80 recordings as a sideman, and has released 8 CDs as a leader.
+Bollenback performs on over 100 recordings as a sideman, and has released 8 CDs as a leader.
 A busy performance schedule has been augmented since the late ‘90s by steady jazz education duties at Columbia University, Queens College, and The New School.
-Bollenback is also a composer, whose pieces have appeared on Joey DeFrancesco’s “Reboppin’” and on the “Jazz Times Superband” CD.
 Find Paul Bollenback on Facebook here.

-Troy Roberts (tenor sax) –Embracing his love for a vast variety of stylistic genres, three-time GRAMMY nominated saxophonist, Troy Roberts is quickly becoming one of the most widely recorded touring artists of his time.
+Troy Roberts (tenor sax) Embracing his love for a vast variety of stylistic genres, three-time Grammy nominated saxophonist, Troy Roberts is quickly becoming one of the most widely recorded touring artists of his time.
 His name adorns several essential recordings ranging from the legendary Joey DeFrancesco, the iconic Van Morrison, the quintessential Jeff “Tain” Watts, the tireless Orrin Evans Captain Black Big Band, the critically acclaimed Kurt Elling, the breathtaking Veronica Swift, to numerous other jazz veterans, and newcomers considered tastemakers of their generation.
 Roberts, a New York City based Australian immigrant, is also a prolific leader with sixteen releases to his name.
 Currently celebrating his latest, Green Lights (featuring John Patitucci, Paul Bollenback and Jimmy Macbride), Roberts maintains a busy recording and performance schedule with his quartet, his original project Nu-Jive, as well as some of the greatest artists of today.
 Troy Roberts website here.

-Lucques Curtis (bass) – is a 2025 Grammy Award winner for Best Latin Jazz Album.
+Lucques Curtis (bass) is a 2025 Grammy Award winner for Best Latin Jazz Album.
 He was formally trained on piano and percussion but soon discovered he wanted to play the bass.
 He studied at the Greater Hartford Academy of Performing Arts, Artist Collective, and Guakia with Dave Santoro, Volcan Orham, Nat Reeves, Paul Brown, and others.
 While still in high school, he also studied the Afro-Caribbean genre with bass greats Andy Gonzalez and Joe Santiago.
 Curtis earned a full scholarship to the prestigious Berklee College of Music in Boston where he studied with John Lockwood and Ron Mahdi.
 He also worked with Gary Burton, Ralph Peterson, Donald Harrison, Christian Scott, and Francisco Mela.
 Curtis has performed worldwide with Eddie Palmieri, Stefon Harris, Ralph Peterson, Christian Scott, Sean Jones, Orrin Evans, Christian Sands, and others.
 With his brother, Zaccai he co-owns a record label and has five releases under “Curtis Brothers.”
 As a sideman, Luques Curtis has participated in over 100 recordings.
 Lucques Curtis website here.

 Click here to see a list of ALL the performers in our 35 years of Jazz Fest!